 Every year we prayerfully consider, update, and approve a Ministry Covenant for our church.
 This helps us to stay focused on the mission to which God has called us, and is used to evaluate and encourage current ministries, as well as to inspire our vision for the future.
 A key component of the Ministry Covenant is a statement of our core values.
-Below are the Core Values for 2019.
+Below are the current Core Values of our congregation.

 We are Christians.